brownpanda29/Passman/README.md

 - **Password Strength Checker**
   - Analyses password strength in real-time.
   - Provides constructive feedback:
-    - *"Too short, like your last apology."*
+    - *"Too short, it's very vulnerable "*
     - *"Try adding numbers, symbols, and at least one capital letter."*
   - Recommends how to transform a weak password into something Fort Knox would blush at.